Zackwall/ArduinoSonarSystem/README.md

 ## Software Requirements
 * **Arduino IDE:** v1.8.x or higher recommended
 * **Libraries:** This project uses the standard `Servo.h library` for motor control.
-No external downloads are required.
+No external downloads are required

 ## Components used
 * Arduino Uno (or compatible)